softstack/tezos-octez-node-and-baking-setup-guide/README.md

 brew install tezos-client
 ```

-2. Verify that the Octez client is installed by running this command:
+2. Verify that the Octez client is installed by running this command.

 ```bash
 octez-client --version
 ```

-3. Check connection with rpc node endpoint.
+3. Get the RPC node endpoint. <Public-IP> is the servers IPv4 DNS address.

 ```bash
 telnet <Public-IP> 8733
 curl http://<Public-IP>:8733/chains/main/blocks/head/header
 ```

-4. Try this on the node instance on OVH server to check if node is running:
+4. Try this to check if node is running.

 Returns info about the latest block header: